SamYStudiO/es-theme-next-pixel/LEIAME.md

 ![snes](https://raw.githubusercontent.com/samystudio/es-next-pixel/master/screenshots/snes.gif)

-**Para obter mais informações sobre como usar o Mix Next Pixel, verifique a [documentação](https://github.com/SamYStudiO/es-theme-next-pixel/blob/master/data/mix/LEIAME.md).**
+**Para obter mais informações sobre como usar o Mix Next Pixel, verifique a [documentação](https://github.com/SamYStudiO/es-theme-next-pixel/blob/master/mix/LEIAME.md).**

 **Se não quiser usar o Mix Next Pixel, selecione qualqer opção de "others mixes" nas configurações de GAMELISTVIEW do tema, ou você terá alguns recursos gráficos estranhos sobrepondo suas imagens de scrape**.
 Aperte Start> CONFIGURAÇÕES DA INTERFACE> TEMA> CONFIGURAÇÃO DO TEMA> VISÃO GERAL DO TEMA> escolha qualquer layout com "others mixes".

 ### Customize Next Pixel (Make your own favorites and last played games !)
 Next Pixel theme use random game theme lists for each systems.
-This game theme lists can be customized by editing each *[system name]/games.sh* files.
+This game theme lists can be customized by editing each *systems/[system name]/games.sh* files.
 For example you may want to customize *favorites* and *auto-lastplayed* system game themes with your own favorites and last played games as by default Next Pixel theme comes up with **my** personal favorites and last played games.

 Note by default game themes are all set up correctly with the right system (but *favorites* and *auto-lastplayed* systems of course).
 I made lots of researches to find out which game were available and most popular at the time system was running. **All game themes match an official game box for that system**, so you may notice for example that earthworm jim game theme is available for super nintendo and megadrive/genesis but not from sega cd though it was a pretty popular version.
 This is intented beacause sega cd version box used a different art than super nintendo and megadrive/genesis.
 Note as well that games chosen for a system may not always be the most popular due to the fact it may be very difficult to find a source image with the right quality for this theme.
 If you notice any mistake or think a game theme should be available from another system though, tell me i'll check it.

 Enough talking let's edit game theme list from favorites system as an axample.
-Open *games.sh* from *favorites* folder and edit game themes you want by removing everything between *# Edit game list below* and *# Do not edit below this line* and adding your own game themes.
-You can see all game theme available from *data/games/* folder, just copy game folder names you want in *games.sh* file.
+Open *games.sh* with a text editor from *systems/favorites* folder and edit game themes you want by removing everything between *# Edit game list below* and *# Do not edit below this line* and adding your own game themes.
+You can see all game theme available from *games* folder, just copy game folder names you want in *games.sh* file.

 Please do not modify anything outside of *# Edit game list below* and *# Do not edit below this line* if you don't know what you're doing this may break next step.

 **Note editing file is not enough to make those changes available when you run Recalbox**, when you're done editing *games.sh* file close it and **execute it to apply your personnal list**, then restart Recalbox.

-You may repeat the same steps to edit auto-lastplayed game themes.
+You may repeat the same steps to edit auto-lastplayed game themes or any other system.

 ### Custom Imageviewer